SRM-IST-KTR/githubsrm/README.md

 1. Updated browser
 2. Node.js installed (If not download it [here](https://nodejs.org/en/download/)).
+3. Python 3.9 installed
-3. Any text editor of your choice.
+4. Any text editor of your choice.

 ## Installation 🔧
+### Client
 Install dependencies and build the server

 ```